Chart Color Schemes

 Charlemont lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Charlemont's population was 14,804 as of November 2025.
-This figure reflects an increase of 4,504 people since the 2021 Census, which reported a population of 10,300.
-The growth is inferred from ABS estimated resident population data of 14,030 in June 2024 and validated new addresses of 2,455 since the Census date.
-This results in a density ratio of 817 persons per square kilometer.
-Charlemont's 43.7% growth exceeded non-metro area (6.0%) and SA3 area averages, marking it as a growth leader.
-Population growth was primarily driven by interstate migration contributing approximately 83.3%.
+Charlemont's population is around 14,804 as of Nov 2025.
+This reflects an increase of 4,504 people since the 2021 Census, which reported a population of 10,300 people.
+The change is inferred from the estimated resident population of 14,030 from the ABS as of June 2024 and an additional 2,455 validated new addresses since the Census date.
+This level of population equates to a density ratio of 817 persons per square kilometer.
+Charlemont's growth of 43.7% since the 2021 census exceeded the non-metro area (6.0%).
+Population growth was primarily driven by interstate migration, contributing approximately 83.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation method to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, placing Charlemont in the top 10 percent of national non-metropolitan areas.
-The area is expected to grow by 18,965 persons to 2041 based on latest population numbers, with an increase of 122.8% in total over the 17 years.
+Exceptional growth is predicted over the period, with the area expected to grow by 18,965 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 122.8% in total over the 17 years.

 Frequently Asked Questions - Population